dojo/cli-build/README.md

 ### Interop with external libraries

-External libraries that can not be loaded normally via webpack can be included in a Dojo 2 providing an implementation of `require` or `define`, and some configuration in the project's `.dojorc` file.
+External libraries that cannot be loaded normally via webpack can be included in a Dojo 2 application by providing an implementation of `require` or `define`, and some configuration in the project's `.dojorc` file.
 `.dojorc` is a JSON file that contains configuration for Dojo 2 CLI tasks.
 Configuration for the `dojo build` task can be provided under the
 `build-webpack` property.